Consumer medicine information

 Metabolism.

-Budesonide undergoes extensive biotransformation in the liver (approximately 90%) to metabolites of low glucocorticoid activity.
+Budesonide undergoes extensive first pass biotransformation in the liver (approximately 90%) to metabolites of low glucocorticoid activity.
 The glucocorticoid activity of the major metabolites, 6β-hydroxybudesonide and 16α-hydroxyprednisolone, is less than 1% of that of budesonide.

 Excretion.